 While being arraigned in a DUI case, you have the option to either plead guilty or not guilty.
 In many cases, a not guilty plea means that you will take part in a preliminary hearing.
-This is typically considered to be a trial before the actual trial takes place as a prosecutor can call witnesses, and your attorney will have a chance to cross-examine them.
+Many consider this a pre-trial, as a prosecutor can call witnesses to the stand, where your attorney can cross-examine them.

 Is there enough evidence to convict?

 At a preliminary hearing, a judge will not decide whether you are guilty or innocent of the charge.
 Instead, he or she will determine whether there is enough evidence to reasonably believe that a jury might decide to convict you of the charge.
 If there isn’t probable cause to hold a trial, the charge may get thrown out right away.

 There is a chance that you won’t have to take part in a preliminary hearing as part of your legal process.
 This may be the case even if you enter a not guilty plea in court.
 In some cases, these hearings may only get held if you receive felony charges.
 Alternatively, a grand jury may hear the case.
 The grand jury would then decide whether you should be required to stand trial on a DUI charge.

 Plea bargains may be reached at any time

 A plea bargain means that you plead guilty in your case.
 In return for a guilty plea, the prosecutor might choose to reduce the charge against you to something that carries a lesser penalty.
 It is also possible that you plead guilty to the original charge and receive a lighter sentence from the judge.